For swimming and bathing, here are extraordinary sites around the world! Be sure to visit it on your next vacation…

 Located on the Coromandel Peninsula of the North Island and close to the famous Cathedral Cove, this destination is highly sought after by snorkeling enthusiasts.
 The circuit is part of the Te Whangenui-A-Hei marine reserve, one of the few in the country that does not allow fishing on its territory in order to allow the species that live there to multiply.

-It is indicated by means of four buoys surmounted by interpretation panels and provided with handles which children and slightly nervous adults can hold on to.
+It is indicated by means of four buoys surmounted by interpretation panels and provided with handles that children and slightly nervous adults can hold on to.
 The place is also suitable for sea kayaking and scuba diving enthusiasts.

 Moreton Island in Australia